Lazy Sunday (Small Faces song): Background

+Release

 "Lazy Sunday" appears as track six on the album Ogdens' Nut Gone Flake, and is the last track on Side A of the vinyl release.
 Despite its success, the single was released against the band's wishes, and this contributed to Marriott's departure.

 The song was used in the 2009 British comedy film The Boat That Rocked.

 Music video

 The low-budget promotional video for "Lazy Sunday" was filmed at various locations, including Kenney Jones's parents' home on Havering Street in Stepney, east London.